Sample Complexity of Bayesian Optimal Dictionary Learning: Problem setup

-respectively, where ${\cal N}_D$ is a normalization constant and $\rho\in[0,1]$ is the rate of non-zero elements in $\bm{X}$.
-The distribution function $f(X)$ does not have a finite mass probability at the origin.
+The rate of non-zero elements in $\bm{X}$ is given by $\rho\in[0,1]$, and the distribution function $f(X)$ does not have a finite mass probability at the origin.
 The set of training samples $\bm{Y}\in\mathbb{R}^{M\times P}$, whose column vector corresponds to a training sample, is assumed to be given by the planted solutions as